-Lifestyle, age linked to diabetes-related proteinSeptember 18th, 2013 in Diabetes /
+Lifestyle, age linked to diabetes-related proteinSeptember 18, 2013 in Medicine & Health / Diabetes

 Over the last decade researchers have amassed increasing evidence that relatively low levels of a protein called sex hormone binding globulin (SHBG) can indicate an elevated risk of type 2 diabetes and metabolic syndrome years in advance.